mrash/fwknop/test/c-unit-tests/README.md

     return register_ts(&TEST_SUITE(access));
 }

 #endif /* HAVE_C_UNIT_TESTS */
 ~~~

-If no init or cleanup function is defined, they have to be replaced by a NULL pointer at test suite initialization.
+If no init or cleanup function is defined, they have to be replaced by a NULL pointer

-In access.h file:
+at test suite initialization : **ts_init**

+Each unit test must be added using **ts_add_utest** function.

+In *header* file, add the register function prototype as follows:

 ~~~
 #ifdef HAVE_C_UNIT_TESTS
 int register_ts_access(void);
 #endif
 ~~~

-In fwknopd_utests.c file:
+In the unit test program, add the test suite to the current list of existing
+test suite.

 ~~~
 static void register_test_suites(void)